FusedVR/chainauth-docs/documentation/docs/tutorials/unitysdk.md

 ## Setup SDK

 The ChainAuth Unity SDK is avaliable on [Github as an open source project](https://github.com/FusedVR/chainauth-unity-sdk.git).
-To use the SDK, you will require an Application ID, which you can request on the [FusedVR Discord Server](https://discord.com/invite/rV8fEAmG5B).
+To use the SDK, you will require an Application ID, which you can get by following the [Getting Started Guide](docs/get-started/).

 Once you have an Application ID, you can import the Github repo into your repository as a Unity Package.
 In your Unity Project, open the Package Manager, which is under **Window** *>* **Package Manager**.
 Click the **+** icon and select **Add package from git URL...**